-Based on a recent British Horror film of the same name, Panic Button is the kind of excursion that taps into every nuance and trope of modern horror cinema.
-Thankfully this fictitious outing can be just as harrowing – taking the theme of contemporary social media and hammering home our fears and insecurities concerning the medium until the reader feels frantic with it.
+Based on a recent British horror film of the same name, Panic Button is the kind of excursion that taps into every nuance and trope of modern horror cinema.
+Thankfully this novelization can be just as harrowing – taking the theme of contemporary social media and hammering home our fears and insecurities concerning the medium until the reader feels frantic with it.

-As a reviewer I’m always looking for something different: uncharted waters to critique – a novel based on a semi-successful film I have yet to view seemed to fit that bill.
-After the reading experience I could go back to the tales genesis on screen and see how well the author lifted its contents... much like an excavator will slowly brush away the dirt to reveal a fossil.
+As a reviewer, I’m always looking for something different: uncharted waters to critique; a novel based on a semi-successful film seemed to fit the bill.
+After the reading experience, I could visit the screen version ... and see how well the author lifted its contents.
+Much like an excavator will slowly brush away the dirt to reveal a fossil.

-Our story is simple but compelling: four young people win the trip of a lifetime to New York, courtesy of the world famous social networking site All2gethr.com.
-On board their private jet, they are invited to take part in some in-flight entertainment – a new online gaming experience.
-But this is a unique game.
-Trapped at 30,000 feet they are forced to play for their lives and the lives of their loved ones by a mysterious captor who bears the social network insignia – and they are about to learn that having an online profile exposed to the whole world can have deadly consequences...
+Our story is simple: four young people win the trip of a lifetime to New York, courtesy of the world famous social networking site All2gethr.com.
+On board their private jet, they are invited to participate in some in-flight entertainment – a new online gaming experience.
+A unique gaming experience.
+Trapped at 30,000 feet, they are forced to play for their lives (and the lives of their loved ones) by a mysterious captor who bears the social network insignia.
+And they are about to learn that having an online profile can have deadly consequences...

-Here we go back to my first paragraph: this is definitely reminiscent of many recent horror outings.
-We have the SAW franchise; we also have films like CUBE and the tacit terrors produced by fare such as FINAL DESTINATION, RED EYE, and the original TWILIGHT ZONE.
-But what we also have on offer is the potential for a beautiful character study ... one that’s mined to such great effect in films like THE HOLE (2001) and HARD CANDY.
-Most of all the appealing thing here is the theme itself: at its beating heart PANIC BUTTON seems to be a book about a subject barely touched in the annals of cinema ... social networking.
+Here we go back to my first stanza: this is definitely reminiscent of many horror outings.
+There's the Saw franchise; we also have films like Cube and the tacit terrors produced by Final Destination, Red Eye, and the original Twilight Zone.
+But what we also have on offer is the potential for a beautiful character study ... one mined to great effect in films like The Hole (2001), and Hard Candy.
+The most appealing thing here is the subject matter itself: at its beating heart, Panic Button is a novel about a theme barely touched in cinema: social networking.

-The team is heralded.
+Our team is herded.
 There’s Jo Scott the recovering alcoholic.
 She’s left her daughter at home in the care of her mother to experience this chance at freedom.
 Max Nichols - a man as mysterious as his online persona would suggest.
-Gwen has the ‘hippy chick’ aura but more than a few of her own demons.
-And rounding out the small cabal is Dave ... a sly and obnoxious joker that the others will have to watch like a dormant snake.
-Proceedings take hold and we are then lifted into the air with the four toasting their lucky success.
-But for the next few hours their only companion will be the grinning alligator facade of the All2gethr mascot ... and it isn’t long before he lets the games begin: a harrowing series of brutal psychological questionaries that will pit each contestant against each other in a series of dares where the losing price is death.
-Not only for them but for those on the ground who mourn their departure.
+Gwen has a ‘hippy chick’ aura but more than a few of her own demons.
+And rounding out the small cabal is Dave ... a sly and obnoxious joker the others will have to watch like a dormant snake.
+Then we are lifted into the air with the four toasting their lucky success.
+But for the next few hours their only companion will be the grinning alligator facade of the All2gethr mascot ... and it isn’t long before the games begin: a harrowing series of brutal psychological questionnaires that will pit each contestant against the other in a series of dares where the losing price is death.
+Not only for them, but for those on the ground who mourn their departure.

-This is not exactly a ground breaking book ... but Frazer Lee does an excellent job pulling out all the stops when they are needed.
-The games induced by Alligator are subtle yet equally horrific: I daresay you’ll want to keep reading with morbid fascination as each of our contestants lives are exposed with fascinating clarity.
-You’ll also see yourselves in these people: seemingly ordinary individuals but each with a plethora of secrets and demons just waiting to be brought bubbling to the surface.
-The real horror, when it arrives, more than competes with anything the original creators of SAW could dream up.
-And underlying it all, of course, are the social and ethical questions we as a society have come to ask ourselves on a daily basis: just what WILL be the price of social networking?
-We now live in an age that would have been unthinkable merely decades ago.
-There are always dues... and the price of this one – when it arrives – could be almost too much to bear.
+While this is not exactly a ground breaking book, Frazer Lee does an excellent job pulling out all the stops when needed.
+The games preformed by Alligator are subtle yet equally horrific: you’ll keep reading with morbid fascination as each contestant's lives are exposed with brutal honesty.
+You’ll also see yourself in these characters: seemingly ordinary but each with a plethora of secrets just waiting to be brought to the surface.
+The real horror, when it arrives, more than competes with anything the original creators of Saw envisioned.
+And underlying it all, of course, are the social and ethical questions we as a society have come to ask ourselves on a daily basis: what will be the eventual price of social networking?
+Presently, we live in an age that would have been unthinkable merely decades ago.
+There are always dues.
+And the price of this one (when it arrives) could be almost too much to bear.